-I got that yucky feeling: he’s totally gonna spill that shit.
-I must do something to stop it.
+I got that yucky feeling: “He’s totally gonna spill his drink.”

 There.
 Annoying unnecessary drink-spill averted.

-So I pulled the whole “I told you so” routine on Lucas and sent him to time-out (after making him clean up his mess), with the qualification that “You are not going to time out because you spilled your drink.
-You are going to time-out because I told you you were going to spill your drink and to be careful and you ignored me and then spilled your drink anyway.”
+So I pulled the whole “I told you so” routine on Lucas and sent him to time-out (after making him clean up his mess), with the qualification that “You are not going to time-out because you spilled your drink.
+You are going to time-out because I told you you were going to spill your drink and to be careful, and you ignored me and spilled your drink anyway.”

-And while Lucas was in time-out, my husband (who is an engineer - practically a scientist) and I concurred that I do indeed have the ability to predict the future.
-And the hubs pointed out, brilliantly, that we had almost-scientifically answered that age-old question: If it were possible to glimpse the future, would that mean you could change it?”
-And the answer, un-fucking-fortunately, (or maybe fortunately, depending on what you’ve glimpsed) is: No. You can’t change the future.
+While Lucas was in time-out, my husband (who is an engineer - practically a scientist) pointed out that I do indeed have the ability to predict the future.
+He also correctly observed that we had almost-scientifically answered that age-old question: “If it were possible to predict the future, would that mean you could change it?”
+And the answer, un-motherf***ing-fortunately, is: No. Even if you’ve glimpsed the future, you can’t change it.

-Errrrr, yeah… that is so not going to happen.
+Uh, yeah… that is so not going to happen.

 And I want a new super power; this one sucks.